ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 164.md

 **Tim Beiko** [1:07:53](https://www.youtube.com/watch?v=09Kzi2x06UM&t=4073):  I am pretty opposed to that.
 I think there's a pretty strong understanding in the community that EIP’s tend to refer to core protocol changes.
 If you look at.
 You know, people talk about like EIP #4844, EIP#1559.
 And obviously it's not like a perfect thing, whereas generally when we say EIP, people mean like people understand like consensus changes to the ethereum protocol, whereas an ERC’s has a submitter.
 I think the connotation that, like the broader community of being like an application layer, changes, like people know?
 ERC 20, or ERC1155 or whatnot So regardless of what happens on the Github repo level like you could.
 You know you can choose to move the repos already called the EIP.
 So that's why I probably make sense to keep that for the core consensus as stuff, but like I think I feel pretty strong.
 You, that whatever is called the EIP should refer to consensus changes to the protocol whatever it's called the ERC’s is application level standards.
 And then, you know, there's a couple of categories like interface and what not, that are. you sort of need to figure out.
 But at a high level, I think this is how the community understands it.
 And you. you want to maintain that to not confuse everybody about it.

-**MariusVanDerWijden** [1:09:17](https://www.youtube.com/watch?v=09Kzi2x06UM&t=4157):  Yeah.
+**Marius Van Der Wijden** [1:09:17](https://www.youtube.com/watch?v=09Kzi2x06UM&t=4157):  Yeah.
 So we are going to like this with the split, we are going to break some Urls.
 But I think maintaining the core your other way, more important than maintaining the ERC’s. anyway, 1 I wanted to respond to Greg. because I think 1 one thing that you would that you that you touched upon was that the EIP process has become too rigid and I kind of agree.
 And I kind of think that's big. really, the big pain point for a lot of core developers is that?
 It's rigid.
 There are a lot of routes, and a lot of those routes.
 I feel like we're introduced by mica at some point and the intention behind it was that it wasn't possible for him or for the EIP editors.
 But then it was.
 I think it was way smaller set than today.to really go through the go through the EIP’s go through the incoming PR’s and have a really like deep really go into depth and and understand the changes and verify the changes on on technical merit.
 And so they made up a lot of like rules, so that everything that likes it gets rid of a bunch of spam.
 And I think that one of the core problems is that you bunch in this very spammy side, the Yourc side, where basically everyone likes everyone that creates an application kind of thing.
 Okay, we.
 We have to do an Isc now and and open opens and a PR for the ERC and this, this, these call EIP’s, where you have people like we like, we want to discuss.
 We want to have the Dprs open as a discussion point so that we can.
 We can maintain this open discussion more like a request for commons.
 Instead of like a set standard.
 And yeah, it's just 2 different things and bunching them together was that decision?
 And so in order to make it easier for everyone, we should, we should undo this decision and also, I think.
 It seems like almost everyone is in favour of doing that.
 I agree that this PR that Matt opened might not be like the solution. but I think there's a very strong agreement.
 This change needs to happen. and if.
 In my personal opinion, if one of the EIP editors or some of the EIP editors are against this change, then it's fine, and we have discussions about it. but at some point in this these discussions have been going on for a really long time.
 And so I think at some point we just need to make the decision. to do this change, even if people object.

 **Tim Beiko** [1:13:06](https://www.youtube.com/watch?v=09Kzi2x06UM&t=4386):  Justin?